antran1245/blog/README.md

 # Objective

+- Main Goal
-Create a blog template website using MERN
+    - Create a blog template website using MERN
+- This is a quote blog, where users can create or quote quotes that they like and talk about.

 ## Running App
 - npm start